|

 whatever in the outside world was bothering or

+threatening me.
 In my sanctuary, I was safe.
 In graduate school, my

 home sanctuary provided a comfortable environment to do